People Clerk helps you with your small claims court lawsuit.Get Started

 Here are the 4 steps to taking someone to small claims court in Westchester County:

 Serve the lawsuit

 We break down each one of these steps below.

 If you are suing an individual in any of the six Westchester County City Courts, you will need to properly fill out the Application to file Small Claims.

 In Westchester County, claimants (the person filing) must have a corporation in New York state to file a commercial claim against a business or individual.
-You will need to fill out the Commercial Claims Application.
+You will need to fill out the Commercial Claims Application and a Certificate of Authority.
 For example, you are ABC Corporation, a New York corporation, and you want to sue a business based on a commercial transaction.
 You will need to fill out the commercial claims application form.
 This commercial claims application form will need to be notarized.